-University Lacrosse (ULAX) represents a network of men's and women's lacrosse leagues throughout the United States and Canada.
-Composed of over two hundred and fifty teams, ULAX operates within twenty-three cities year round.
+University Lacrosse (ULAX) operates a network of men's and women's lacrosse leagues throughout the United States and Canada.
+Composed of over two hundred and fifty teams, ULAX organizes leagues within twenty-eight cities year round.
 The company was founded in 2005.

 City Based Leagues